trimstray/nginx-admins-handbook/README.md

 - `epoll` - recommend if you're using GNU/Linux
 - `kqueue` - recommend if you're using BSD (is technically superior to `epoll`)

-There are also great resources (and comparisons) about them:
+There are also great resources (also makes comparisons) about them:

 - [poll vs select vs event-based](https://daniel.haxx.se/docs/poll-vs-select.html)
 - [select/poll/epoll: practical difference for system architects](http://www.ulduzsoft.com/2014/01/select-poll-epoll-practical-difference-for-system-architects/)